jackgray/narc_arch/docs/source/storage.rst

     -   More efficient storage process enables faster data-retrieval
     -   Easily automate backups to cheaper cold storage based on wide option of rules, such as age or last access date
-         -   Automatically transfer oldest files to backup storage if drives overfill
     -   Store references of cold-stored files on system alongside on-premise files.
     -   Fault tolerant